Juknum/UTBM-Internship-Report/README.md

 > **Note**
 > More information on the LaTex Workshop extension can be found [here](https://github.com/James-Yu/LaTeX-Workshop/wiki/Install).
     </td>

+> You can open and use this project by opening the folder in the source control menu (on the left hand side of the interface) and using this   link : `https://github.com/Juknum/UTBM-Internship-Report.git`
   </tr>
 </table>

 <p align="center"><i>Any other IDE to suggest?</i></p>